faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 layout: page
 ---

-*The truth is incontrovertible.
-Malice may attack it, ignorance may deride it, but in the end, there it is.*

----Winston Churchill

 ## Introduction

 On November 1, 2016, Tad Callister, general president of the Sunday School and former General Authority, delivered a BYU Devotional entitled [The Book of Mormon: Man-Made or God-Given?](https://speeches.byu.edu/talks/tad-r-callister_book-mormon-man-made-god-given/)  The talk is somewhat unique among recent addresses by general officers of the Church in that it addresses in scholarly fashion[^37footnotes] various theories about the creation of the Book of Mormon.
 Callister argues against these theories and then offers counter-evidence and argumentation supporting the orthodox LDS narrative.
 Shortly after, he gave a highly condensed and slightly modified version of the talk in general conference.[^followedupwithgctalk]  More recently, he published a book on the topic, [A Case for the Book of Mormon](https://www.goodreads.com/book/show/43914093-a-case-for-the-book-of-mormon).